freitzzz/1130604_1160907_TAP_M1A/README.md

 |`Viva`| - Student name must not be null or empty - Title must not be null or empty - Duration length must not be negative or zero|
 |`Scheduled Viva`| - Period length must be greater than zero - All viva resources must be available on the viva realization period|

+<center>Table 1 - Conceived domain classes and their domain requirements</center>

 ## Vivas XML Document Parse

 In order to schedule the vivas, one must have these as input in the first place.
 For this current project milestone, the intended vivas input was a XML document with a specific schema as seen in code snippet 1.